|Nutritional Guidelines (per serving)|

 Return cabbage head to the pot and repeat process until all cabbage leaves have been removed.

 If using other types of leaves, blanch leaves in hot water until they soften and turn darker green.
 Remove thick stems if necessary.
-To use very large chard leaves, cut in half and fill each half.
+To use large chard leaves, cut in half and fill each half.

-If making large cabbage rolls, use the whole leaf (or half of very large leaves).
+If making large cabbage rolls, use the whole leaf (or half of large leaves).
 If making small rolls, tear leaves into 4 parts (for smaller leaves, tear into fewer pieces).

 For large rolls, place a heaping tablespoon of filling 1 inch from the thick end of the cabbage leaf.
 Fold the bottom over the filling, fold the sides in, and roll up.

 For small rolls, place 1 teaspoon of filling on one side of the leaf part, fold the leaf up over the filling, fold in sides, and roll up.
 Don't roll too tightly.
 The rice will need some room to expand during cooking.